hetznercloud/terraform-provider-hcloud/website/docs/r/server.html.md

   issue.
 It is therefore necessary to use `depends_on` to link the server to the respective subnetwork.
 See examples.
 - `firewall_ids` - (Optional, list) Firewall IDs the server is attached to.
+- `network` - (Optional, list)  Network the server should be attached to on creation.
+(Can be specified multiple times)

+a single entry in `network` support the following fields:
+- `network_id` - (Required, int) ID of the network
+- `ip` - (Optional, string) Specify the IP the server should get in the network
+- `alias_ips` - (Optional, list) Alias IPs the server should have in the Network.
+- `mac_address` - (Optional, string) The MAC address the private interface of the server has

 ## Import